tezos/tezos-mirror/docs/whitedoc/voting.rst

 maximum 20 protocol hashes.
 The operation can be submitted more than once but only as long as the cumulative length of the proposals lists is less than 20.
+Duplicate proposals from the same delegate are accounted for in the maximum number of proposals for that delegate.
+However duplicates from the same delegate are not tallied at the end of the proposal period.

+For example, a delegate submits a proposals operation for protocol A and B early in the proposal period, later a new protocol C is revealed and the delegate submits another proposals operation for protocol B and C.
+The list of submissions that will be tallied is [A,B,C] and the

 A ballot operation can only be submitted during one of the voting periods, and only once per period.